Radio 4EB Training in 2020

 Producing and broadcasting a programme for radio can be fun and exciting.
 Whether as a hobby or as a stepping stone to a career in broadcasting.
 Producing your own radio program requires patience, dedication and confidence.
 These skills don’t come naturally; they are the result of hours of practice, and above all training.

 The seven (7) week course is conducted in the studios of Radio 4EB and GLOBAL Digital.
 Your 4EB Training Coordinator, Jeff Milne, has a wealth of experience from spending many years in commercial radio in a broad range of on-air, news and management positions.
 He also has the experience to guide you through panel training techniques as used by professional broadcasters today.

-Learn about the '3 Studio priorities', Setting microphone levels, Cuing CD's, introduction to computer programs and basic panel instruction.
+Learn about the ‘3 Studio priorities’, Setting microphone levels, Cuing CD’s, introduction to computer programs and basic panel instruction.
 The first session will also reveal the functions of all the buttons and faders.
 Brief training notes will be provided.

-Week 2 Learn more about the studio computer programs, Audacity, the Studio Playout program, Mairlist and sponsorship program.
+You’ll learn about Audacity sound editing software, the Studio Playout program, mAirlist and sponsorship program.
 You will also learn how to work with a Program Rundown sheet.
-Individual practice session
+Includes Individual practice session.

-Week 3 Learn about the studio Take-Over Procedure ( 3 minute – 1 minute rule) for changing studios and selecting pre-recorded programs to air.
+(3 minute – 1-minute rule) for changing studios and selecting pre-recorded programs to air.
 By now you should be familiar with the panel and basics of cueing items to go to air.
 Individual practice session.

-Week 4 This week we focus on Guest Management and Interviewing techniques for radio.
-Idividual practice session
+Week 4 – Guest Management and Interviewing techniques for radio

-Week 7 Individual Student Practice session.
-If the student is confident and ready and has completed the required practice sessions they may sit for their practical and written test to obtain a panel licence.
+If the student is confident and has completed the required practice sessions they may sit for their practical and written test to obtain a panel licence.